AWS Storage Options – EBS & Instance Store

 - Cost of the EC2 instance includes any local instance store volumes if the instance type provides them.

-- While there is no additional charge for data storage on local instance store volumes, note that data transferred to and from EC2 instance store volumes from other AZs or outside of an EC2 region may incur data transfer charges, and additional charges will apply for use of any persistent storage, such as S3, Glacier, EBS volumes, and EBS snapshots
+- While there is no additional charge for data storage on local instance store volumes, data transferred to and from instance store volumes from other AZs or outside an EC2 region may incur data transfer charges.

 Scalability and Elasticity

-- Local instance store volumes are tied to a particular EC2 instance and are fixed in number and size for a given EC2 instance type, so the scalability and elasticity of this storage are tied to the number of EC2 instances.
+- Local instance store volumes are tied to a particular EC2 instance and are fixed in number and size for a given EC2 instance type.

 Interfaces

 - To the EC2 instance, an instance store volume appears just like a local disk drive.
-To write to and read data from instance store volumes, use the native file system I/O interfaces of the chosen operating system.
+Use the native file system I/O interfaces of the chosen operating system to read and write data.

 AWS Certification Exam Practice Questions